-If you're buying your storage shed plans can usually be obtained from your supplier or if you are going to do your own construction you will need to buy a standard set of building plans which have been stamped by an engineer in your state.
+If you’re buying your storage shed plans can usually be obtained from your supplier.
+If you are going to do your own construction you will need to buy a standard set of building plans.
+These have usually been stamped by an engineer in your state.

 DIY shed plans, Do It Yourself.

 Building your own shed is within the capabilities of most homeowner with the neccessary tools and some help from friends.
-Power tools such as framing nailers and miter saws are readily available and there is plenty of help online with comprehensive tutorials on Youtube to help you through the process.
+Power tools such as framing nailers and miter saws are readily available.
+There is plenty of help online with comprehensive tutorials on Youtube to help you through the process.